wernerschuler/Understanding-Domain-Name-System-DNS-/README.md

   - Active Directory running on a virtual machine in Azure
   - A client virtual machine running in Azure and joined to the domain

+ Definition
+ --
+ - Domain name system (DNS) - A system that translate human readable domain names such as www.google.com into it's corresponding IP address such as 172.217.6.14
+ - Root hints - Information that guide your computer or device to find important servers on the internet.
+Root hints provide your computer with information about important servers that is used as a starting point to find other servers.
+    - So when your computer needs to find a specific website, it uses the root hints to find the nearest root server.
+Then it will ask that server for information about the next server responsible for the website you want to visit.
+This process continues until you reach the server responsible for the website you are looking for.

 <h2>A-Record Task</h2>

 **1. Login to DC-1 using your domain admin account**